 SE Ranking is another of my picks for exciting new blogging tools to burst onto the scene this year.
 With a very broad feature set ranging from keyword ranking tracking to research tools, competitor monitoring, advanced traffic analytics, marketing planning and more—this is one of the most robust new tools I’ve come across in some time, and it’s quickly become an essential part of my workflow whenever I update my blog business plan.

-What I like most about SE Ranking, is that beyond just the keyword position monitoring function that sits at the center of the product, this blogging tool also provides a very extensive website audit function that’ll give you extremely actionable feedback on how to improve your blog’s technical SEO footprint.
+What I like most about SE Ranking, is that beyond just the keyword position monitoring function that sits at the center of the product, this blogging tool also provides a very extensive website audit function that’ll give you extremely actionable feedback on how to improve your blog’s technical SEO footprint, which is valuable for all small businesses.
 While this is amongst the paid tools here on this list, if you’re taking your blog growth seriously—then SE Ranking is well worth your while to consider weaving into your tech stack.

 Outreach-Focused Blogging Tools to Scale Your Content Promotion